DSC Logistics marks 25 years in health care supply chain management, announces VAWD accreditations

 DSC maintains Prescription Drug, Medical Device and Over-The-Counter (OTC) Drug Licensing through state regulatory agencies, as well as Drug Establishment and Device Establishment Registrations for the repackaging and relabeling of medical devices and OTC Drugs with the FDA.
 Managing a comprehensive list of State Licenses on behalf of health care customers, at present, we maintain required licenses for doing business in 47 states, including The District of Columbia, for each of our facilities handling health care products.

-We are also pleased to announce that we recently had approved our VAWD reaccreditations for two facilities in the Los Angeles and Atlanta markets, have added an additional accredited facility in the Southwest and are in the process of obtaining accreditation for another facility on the West Coast.
+We are also pleased to announce that we recently had approved our VAWD reaccreditations for in the Los Angeles market, have added an additional accredited facility in the Southeast and are in the process of obtaining accreditation for another facility on the West Coast.

 DSC’s VP, Health Care Solutions, speaks at biologistics workshop